christophihl/startupengineer/content/_repos/dat_sci_2/01_intro_r.md

 </div>

 ***
-* **Both systems**
-  + Open RStudio, click the packages tab in the lower right hand corner, click install packages, type in `rmarkdown`, make sure "install dependencies" is clicked on, then press install.
-  + Close RStudio.

-2. Open GitHub Desktop, make sure it is connected to your account and clone your repository to your computer so that you have a local copy of that data:
+3. Open GitHub Desktop, make sure it is connected to your account and clone your assignment repository to your computer so that you have a local copy of that data that was provided to you:

 {{< figure src="/img/courses/dat_sci/01/github_desktop_01_signin.png" caption="2.1 Click `Sign in to GitHub.com`" >}}